-The Fulton Schools Residential Community at Tooker House is a seven-story, 1,600-person, co-ed living and learning community for undergraduate students in ASU’s Ira A. Fulton Schools of Engineering.
+The Fulton Schools Residential Community at Tooker House is a seven-story, 1,600-person, co-ed living and learning community designed specifically for undergraduate students in ASU’s Ira A. Fulton Schools of Engineering.

-The “dorm built for engineers” features on-site digital classrooms, state-of-the-art makerspaces complete with 3D printers, laser cutters and soldering tools, and a computer lab with all the software and design tools needed for a broad range of engineering courses and projects.
+The “dorm built for engineers” features on-site digital classrooms, state-of-the-art makerspaces complete with 3D printers, and laser cutters and soldering tools needed for a broad range of engineering courses and projects.
 Tooker House is fully Wi-Fi accessible with enough bandwidth to accommodate four devices per resident.

 Engineers like to see how things work.
 That’s why much of the building’s infrastructure has been purposefully exposed so that students may study the electrical, plumbing, HVAC and other primary systems within the building.